What is Social Health?

 The Power of Connection

-Social health is the foundation of fulfillment and the key to a deeply connected life.
-At the center of this connection are relationships that provide emotional support and create a sense of purpose and belonging [1].
+Social health is the foundation of a connected, fulfilling life.
+Meaningful relationships provide emotional support and produce a sense of purpose and belonging [1].

 Researchers have long recognized a link between the quality of social relationships and health outcomes.
 Supportive relationships are associated with lower risks of depression, anxiety, and chronic disease [2].
 According to a 2023 report by the U.S. Surgeon General, social isolation can be as harmful to health as smoking 15 cigarettes a day [3].

-When these skills are applied in daily life, they lead to deeper and more supportive social experiences that directly impact well-being.
+When these skills are applied in daily life, they lead to genuine social experiences that directly impact mental health and wellness.

 Benefits of Socializing

-Social interactions support emotional well-being.
-Sharing laughter over a meal, confiding in a trusted friend, or belonging to a supportive community can help reduce stress.
-These experiences build happiness and a sense of belonging.
+Authentic social interactions support emotional well-being.
+Sharing laughter over a meal, confiding in a trusted friend, or feeling part of a supportive community can help reduce stress and strengthen happiness.

-In addition to emotional well-being, social connection benefits cognitive health.
-It is linked to physical health as well, including stronger immune function, lower blood pressure, and reduced harm from chronic stress [4].
-Extensive research by Dr. Julianne Holt-Lunstad has shown that social relationships are associated with a significantly lower risk of premature mortality [5].
+In addition to supporting emotional well-being, strong social connections benefit cognitive health.
+Social health is also linked to physical health, including immune function, lower blood pressure, and reduced harm from chronic stress [4].
+Extensive research by Dr. Julianne Holt-Lunstad has shown that social relationships are directly associated with a significantly lower risk of premature mortality [5].

-Positive relationships do more than counter stress.
-They enrich daily life by creating opportunities for emotional expression, trust, and shared support.
+Healthy relationships do more than counter stress.
+They enrich daily life by creating opportunities for expression, trust, and shared support.
 Being part of a community strengthens inclusion, reinforces identity, and provides a sense of purpose.

 As psychologist Dr. Daniel Goleman explains, “By teaching people to tune in to their emotions with intelligence and to expand their circle of caring, we can transform organizations from the inside out and make a positive difference in our world.”